marzin89/miun-courses/README.md

 This web application displays the courses I've studied thus far at Miun.
 The courses are stored in a MySQL database and the application uses a PHP REST API to communicate with the database.
 It is also possible to add, delete and edit courses.
 Refresh the browser in order to see the changes you've made.
-The application can be found [here](http://studenter.miun.se/~mazi2001/writeable/dt173g/moment5/webbplats/index.html) as well as on [GitHub Pages] (https://marzin89.github.io/miun-courses/index.html).
+The application can be found [here](http://studenter.miun.se/~mazi2001/writeable/dt173g/moment5/webbplats/index.html) as well as on [GitHub Pages](https://marzin89.github.io/miun-courses/index.html).
 ### Adding courses
 Adding a course requires the following information:
 - Course code (_Kurskod_)